Spectrum strike: Formation of People's Choice

 Organizers with the International Brotherhood of Electrical Workers (IBEW) Local 3 attempted to persuade New York City to establish a municipal broadband provider, but such goals failed to materialize.
 Instead, organizers decided to create a workers cooperative internet service provider, in which the firm would be collectively owned by its workers, and turn over ownership of the mesh networks they built to their customers, once the customers finished financing it.
 One of the workers involved with the creation of the cooperative, named People's Choice, said that Spectrum's inaction helped motivate the striking employees to create the firm.
 The striking workers partnered with local organizing group Metro IAF and energy startup BlocPower to obtain funding.

-In April 2021, Gizmodo reported that People's Choice typically charged between 300 to 400 United States dollars to install the networks, which they often broke down into monthly payments of 10 to 20 dollars.
+In April 2021, Gizmodo reported that People's Choice typically charged between 300 and 400 United States dollars to install the networks, which they often broke down into monthly payments of 10 to 20 dollars.
 In comparison, Gizmodo noted that the services offered by Spectrum range from 50 to 150 dollars per month, which represents a significant cost barrier for low-income residents in the city.
-In October 2021, the PBS Newshour reported that People's Choice had provided free internet to 700 residents in the Bronx, which they intend to keep free for the first year, then charge 15 dollars per month.
+In October 2021, PBS NewsHour reported that People's Choice had provided free internet to 700 residents in the Bronx, which they intend to keep free for the first year, then charge 15 dollars per month.

-One of the founders of People's Choice has said of the business that "this is not a charity, this is a sustainable social enterprise", and another striking worker estimated that a few dozen workers are already employed by the firm, which he claimed already covered "most of the Bronx".
+One of the founders of People's Choice said of the business that "this is not a charity, this is a sustainable social enterprise", and another striking worker estimated that a few dozen workers were already employed by the firm, which he claimed already covered "most of the Bronx".
 One of the founders of the firm said that he often explains to customers that People's Choice is "a bunch of strikers that work for Spectrum" in order to avoid complex terminology associated with the firm's structure.

-A PBS Newshour reporter asked one of the strike's organizers in October 2021 if he made plans to resume work at Spectrum, but, due to the development of People's Choice, he remained ambiguous.